Dangerous Alliance: History

+Championship Wrestling Association (1987–1988)

+In early 1987, Paul E. Dangerously formed the original Dangerous Alliance with Austin Idol in the Championship Wrestling Association in Memphis and feuded with Jerry Lawler.
+In April 1987, Tommy Rich joined Dangerously and Idol, as he helped Idol defeated Lawler in a hair vs. hair cage match for the AWA Southern Heavyweight Championship, nearly causing a riot at the Mid-South Coliseum.
+He would also recruit Jack Hart, Chick Donovan, Eddie Gilbert, Doug Gilbert and Missy Hyatt.
+They would cause chaos in the CWA, until Dangerously and the Gilberts left Memphis in March 1988, after Eddie threw a fireball at Randy Hales and a parking lot brawl with Jerry Lawler.

 American Wrestling Association (1987–1988)

-In the spring of 1987, Paul E. Dangerously formed The Dangerous Alliance with Adrian Adonis and The Midnight Express (Dennis Condrey and Randy Rose) in the American Wrestling Association (AWA).
+In the spring of 1987, Dangerously formed another version of the Dangerous Alliance with Adrian Adonis and The Midnight Express (Dennis Condrey and Randy Rose) in the American Wrestling Association (AWA).

 In October 1987, Dangerously successfully led Condrey and Rose to win the AWA World Tag Team Championship from Mid-South legends Jerry Lawler and Bill Dundee, only to lose the titles to The Midnight Rockers (Shawn Michaels and Marty Jannetty) two months later.
 Dangerously also helped Adonis in his feud with Tommy Rich and his bid to win the AWA International Television Championship, in which Adonis lost the title in a tournament final to Greg Gagne.
 By 1988, the Dangerous Alliance disbanded, as Dangerously, Condrey, and Rose left the AWA, while Adonis died that July in a van accident during a tour in Canada.

-In 1988, Dangerously and the husband and wife duo of Eddie Gilbert and Missy Hyatt reused the Dangerous Alliance name for their manager/wrestler/valet partnership in the CWA and Continental territories.
-By the end of the year, all three were signed to WCW.
+Continental Wrestling Federation (1988)

+In April 1988, Dangerously, Gilbert and Hyatt joined Continental Championship Wrestling, renaming it the Continental Wrestling Federation.
+They reformed the Dangerous Alliance and recruited Ken Wayne, Eddie's brother Doug as the masked Nightmare Freddie, Lord Humungous (until he turned babyface in June 1988), Detroit Demolition, Dirty White Boy, Dirty White Girl and Jerry Stubbs.
+By the beginning of October 1988, the Alliance had disbanded when Dangerously, Eddie Gilbert and Hyatt left the territory to join World Championship Wrestling.